CM-Well/CM-Well/server/cmwell-docs/cmwell-infodocs/Intro.BriefHistoryOfCM-Well.md

 ## The CM-Well Vision ##
 CM-Well's vision is to be an eco-system of Linked Data objects, whose primary purpose is to describe the real-world entities that interest TR's customers - those that are significant in the business and financial domains.
 These entities are both inter-linked among themselves, and linkable to any application or platform that supports the RDF standard.

 In addition to being a repository for TR's central financial information, CM-Well is a "technology stack" or general platform, which allows you to model any information domain you wish and create your own repository.
+Our decision to Open Source CM-Well is a natural extension of this philosophy: we've found CM-Well to be exceptionally useful internally and hope it will be for you.